 - In contrast, females have a slightly duller coloration, are plumper, and lack color under their fins.

 They are often confused with another similar looking tetra species called the Red Phantom Tetra.
 The Red Phantom has the same markings and colors.
 However, Male Serpae have black on their tail fins and is a more robust looking fish with bolder reds.
 Red phantoms are also more common in the aquarium trade.
 It’s likely that your fish store mislabels these two fish, so know the differences.
-Red phantoms are generally considered easier to keep.
+Red phantoms are considered easier to keep.

 Lifespan